 - 4. For a child to be treated as Catholic, evidence of baptism or reception into the Church will be required.
 Those who have difficulty obtaining written evidence of baptism should contact their Parish Priest who, after consulting with the Diocese, will decide how the question of baptism is to be resolved and how written evidence is to be produced in accordance with the laws of the Church.
 The Diocese of Shrewsbury have delegated control of the associated Catholic area (equivalent of a catchment area consisting of an amalgam of parishes) to Stockport Local Authority.
 Maps detailing these boundaries can be found www/stockport.gov.uk/school admissions.
-For the purposes of this admission policy, attendance at an associated primary school includes those who were prevented from attending an associated school due to oversubscription of Catholics and whose application to attend was unsuccessful, normally evidenced by a letter of rejection from the associated primary school. - 5. 'brother or sister' includes: - (i) all natural brothers or sisters, half brothers or sisters, adopted brothers or sisters, stepbrothers or sisters, foster brothers or sisters, whether or not they are living at the same address; and - (ii) the child of a parent's partner where that child for whom the school place is sought lives for at least part of the week in the same family unit at the same address as the applicant.

-A 'parent' means all natural parents, any person who is not a parent but has parental responsibility for a child, and any person who has care of a child.
+For the purposes of this admission policy, attendance at an associated primary school includes those who were prevented from attending an associated school due to oversubscription of Catholics and whose application to attend was unsuccessful, normally evidenced by a letter of rejection from the associated primary school. - 5. 'brother or sister' includes: - (i) all natural brothers or sisters, half brothers or sisters, adopted brothers or sisters, stepbrothers or sisters, foster brothers or sisters, whether or not they are living at the same address; and - (ii) the child of a parent's partner where that child for whom the school place is sought lives for at least part of the week in the same family unit at the same address as the applicant. - A 'parent' means all natural parents, any person who is not a parent but has parental responsibility for a child, and any person who has care of a child. - A child's "home address" refers to the address where the child usually lives with a parent or carer, and will be the address provided in the Common Application Form ("CAF").
+Where parents have shared responsibility for a child, and the child lives for part of the week with each parent, the home address will be the address given in the CAF, provided that the child resides at that address for any part of the school week.